 Members of the Committee sit around the table facing the Chairman.
 They are all elected Borough Councillors.

 Members of the public and the Applicant are entitled to be present but may not speak unless they have registered for the Public Speaking Scheme.

 How is business dealt with?

-The Chairman will announce each item.
+Each item on the Agenda is introduced by the Chairman.
 There is normally a comprehensive written report circulated with the agenda.
-(This report is available for viewing 5 working days prior to the committee date at the relevant Planning Office and on the web site).
+(This report is available for viewing 5 working days prior to the committee date on our web site).
 The Chairman will then ask an Officer to present the report, bringing it up to date if necessary.
 Any speakers will then be heard.